 BEST CREAMY POTATO SALAD RECIPE TIPS

-Salt: Add some salt to the cooking water to thoroughly season the potatoes while cooking.
-You’ll only need to add a teeny bit more later when mixing the potato salad.
+Salt – Add some salt to the cooking water to thoroughly season the potatoes while cooking.
+You’ll only need to add a teeny bit more later when making the potato salad.

-Mayo and sour cream: I use Duke’s mayo but feel free to use your favorite.
+Mayo and sour cream – I use Duke’s mayo but feel free to use your favorite brand.
 I like mixing my mayo with some sour cream to add some extra creaminess and flavor.

-Mix gently: Once you’re combining it with the rest of the ingredients, be sure to stir gently so you don’t mash the potatoes down with too much force.
+Mix gently – Once you’re combining it with the rest of the ingredients, stir gently so you don’t mash the potatoes down with too much force.

-Load it up: Add some Parmesan cheese, bacon bits and chives, or green onions to make loaded potato salad
+Load it up – Add some Parmesan cheese, bacon bits and chives, or green onions to make a loaded potato salad

 And that’s about it.
 Enjoy!